Jonathan Parker (judge)

-Sir Jonathan Frederic Parker (born 8 December 1937) is a retired British Lord Justice of Appeal.
+Sir Jonathan Frederic Parker, PC (born 8 December 1937) is a retired British Lord Justice of Appeal.

 Education

 Sir Jonathan was born in Bishop's Stortford, Hertfordshire, the son of Sir Edmund Parker CBE (1908–1981) and Elizabeth Mary Butterfield (died 1984).
 His father was a distinguished accountant who was senior partner of Price Waterhouse & Co. and president of the Institute of Chartered Accountants in England and Wales from 1967–68.
 He was educated at Winchester College and then Magdalene College, Cambridge.

 Career

 He was called to the Bar in 1962.
 He was appointed as Queen's Counsel in 1979.
 He became a Bencher of the Inner Temple in 1985, and served as head of chambers at 11 Old Square, Lincoln's Inn.

 He became a High Court Judge in the Chancery Division in 1991 when he received the customary knighthood.
 He then became a Lord Justice of Appeal in 2000, whereupon he was appointed to the Privy Council in the usual way.
 He retired from the bench in 2007.

 He also served as the Attorney-General of the Duchy of Lancaster from 1989 to 1991 and as Vice-Chancellor of the County Palatine of Lancaster from 1994 to 1998.